- All games will consist of two 20 minute halves.

 Questions or feedback concerning the officiating at Open Gym can be directed to his email.
 Coaches and parents are also encouraged to send in video footage of close calls or atypical situations for a rules interpretation and for potential use as a teaching tool at future Open Gym referee camps and clinics.

-The Championship Tournament 2014
+The Summer Showdown Tournament 2014

 1500 South Anaheim Boulevard

 Anaheim, CA 92805

 Please select the games you would like to see from the menu in the top right corner.

 You can click on your team name in the pools for individual schedules.

 @OpenGymPremier: Follow on Twitter and Instagram for tournament updates